Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 Headcount is the number of staff on the payroll and amounts for the extent of resources are deployed.

-Government bodies use headcount as a proxy indicator of a companies size
+Government bodies use headcount as a proxy indicator of a companies size - A bigger business usually hires more people